RainbowMiner/RainbowMiner/README.md

 - **HashrateWeight** = adjust weight of pool hashrates on the profit comparison in % (0..100, 0=disable) [default=20]
 - **HashrateWeightStrength** = adjust the strength of the weight (integer, 0=no weight, 100=linear, 200=square) [default=50]
 - **PoolAccuracyWeight** = adjust weight of pool accuracy on the profit comparison in % (0..100, 0=disable) [default=15]
+- **EnablePoolAlternates** = set to 1 to let a miner, that cannot use the most profitable pool of an algorithm, fall back to the best pool it can actually use (some miners only support an algorithm on certain pools) [default=1]
+- **MaxPoolAlternates** = if EnablePoolAlternates: maximum number of alternate pools offered per algorithm (0=disable) [default=2]
 - **MinerFaultToleranceGPU** = set the GPU miner fault tolerance in % (10..100) [default=10]
 - **MinerFaultToleranceCPU** = set the CPU miner fault tolerance in % (10..100) [default=25]
 - **MaxAllowedLuck** = if luck (= time_since_last_block / time_to_find_one_block) is greater than that number, increase the penalty up to 100% (0=disable, inactive for solo pools) [default=3]